rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2016-06-21-fireworks.md

 ---
 layout: blog
-title: Fireworks Display Friday, July 1
+title: Fireworks Display Fri, July 1
 ---

-Rutherford Borough Officials are pleased to announce that **Rutherford’s annual fireworks display will be held on Friday, July 1, 2016 at Memorial Field.
+Rutherford Borough Officials are pleased to announce:

+**Rutherford’s annual fireworks display will be held on Friday, July 1, 2016 at Memorial Field.
 Activities start at 7:00 PM with music and food vendors, followed by the 9:15 PM fireworks display.**

 **Thanks to sponsors Boiling Springs Savings Bank, PSE&amp;G, and St. Mary’s General Hospital in Passaic.**